What is A Co-op?

 Members are responsible for paying a monthly assessment fee, set by the board of directors, which ranges from co-op to co-op, especially in the Park Forest, IL area.
 This fee is typically half or one third of the cost of renting a unit and covers the shareholders portion of property taxes, insurance, maintenance and land mortgages (if any exist).

 Just as with renting, a member can call the staffed office and request a maintenance work order for no additional charge for things including HVAC, Plumbing, Electrical and Structure.
-Members may even request maintenance to install items such as new towel bars, WiFi door bells and member purchased light fixtures for a nominal fee.
+Members may even request maintenance to install items such as new towel bars, wireless door bells and member purchased light fixtures for a nominal fee.
 This is yet another reason why people are quickly moving into local housing cooperatives.

 While the maintenance of the buildings exteriors, furnace, air conditioning systems, hot water heaters, plumbing, and electrical wiring are the co-op’s responsibility, our members are free to personalize their interiors anyway they wish.
 Switch up the paint, hang curtains and even add carpet or tile.
 Of course, to make sure every home is equally cared for, a simple “Alter of Dwelling” form must be filled out and brought to the office for approval.
 To ensure our co-op buildings stay strong, solid and stable for years to come and to protect your personal asset should you choose to join our housing cooperative, all work must meet all city code requirements.